 We don't recommend you rent a scooter in Providenciales and other non-car vehicles.
-This because of a combination of poor drivers and sometimes poorly maintained roads.
-If you do decide to rent a scooter, it's highly recommended you stay within the Grace Bay area as speed limits are lower and there is less traffic.
+This is because of a combination of poor drivers and sometimes poorly maintained roads.
+If you do decide to rent a scooter, it's highly recommended you stay within the Grace Bay area, as speed limits are lower and there is less traffic.

 It's no problem parking in the Turks and Caicos Islands.
-Nearly all businesses and hotels have (free) on-site parking.
+Nearly all businesses and hotels have free on-site parking.

 Parking at the Providenciales International Airport (PLS) isn't free.
-All other parking, such as in the Downtown and Grace Bay areas on Providenciales, and throughout the other islands, is free and readily available.
+All other parking, such as in the Downtown and Grace Bay areas on Providenciales, at resorts, and throughout the other islands, is free and readily available.

 Your best course is to keep a safe distance to drivers in front of you (much more than US or UK recommended lengths), and be ready for cars to stop suddenly or cut in front.
-In addition, ensure that you stay within the speed limit as several roads have hidden hazards, such as difficult to see speed humps (speed bumps) and pot-holes due to poor maintenance.
+In addition, ensure that you stay within the speed limit as several roads have hidden hazards, such as difficult-to-see speed humps (speed bumps) and pot-holes due to poor maintenance.